 In this course, students will develop deep understandings of theories and practices of instructional design and assessment-as-learning related to their disciplinary/ content contexts in higher education institutions.

 A student who can demonstrate that they have previously been advanced to candidacy in another doctoral program may be admitted to the ABD pathway.
 In this case, a student’s required courses will be reduced based on their prior coursework.
-They will complete some core courses, a specialization set of courses, and the dissertation courses.
+They will complete some core courses, the specialization set of courses in higher education teaching and learning, and the dissertation courses.
+If an ABD path student has taken their research courses more than five years prior to beginning at Alverno, EDD 819 (described below) will be required as a methodological refresh.
+Students who have maintained their research methodological strength may discuss demonstrating Credit for Prior Learning for EDD 819 with the EdD Program Director.

 The Ed.S. degree is for Education Specialists (e.g. School Psychologists, Superintendents) and is often accompanied by a specialized license (for example, from the Wisconsin Department of Public Instruction).
 However, someone working as a Superintendent of a school district or in a role as a School Psychologist may desire to attain the terminal degree.
 This program is similar in structure to the ABD program, which transfers in doctoral credits pre-candidacy and reduces the time to degree completion, but in this case instead of waiving the core and research courses, the transferred courses would be those that can substitute for the Superintendent specialization.
 This pathway is for any student holding a completed Ed.S. degree, includes all of the core courses and research courses, but replacing the specialization courses with prior coursework at the post-Masters level as electives transferred in from any completed Ed.S. degree.